Invoice Financing for Small Business

 - Once the invoice is paid, the funder releases the remaining cash to the business, minus fees.

-Invoice discounting is much simpler than a standard business loan in terms of the process and security offered.
+Invoice discounting is much simpler than standard small business loans in terms of the process and security offered.
 A business loan usually requires assets as security, while a discounting invoice facility focuses on the value of the invoice instead.

 Also, clients and end customers need not know that you have a financing facility in place.
 Invoices can be discounted on a confidential basis, depending on what you agree with the funder.
 As a result, the customer would not know that there is a third party financier involved.